vzcaffaro/programming-languages-2020/assessment.md

 ## Assessment

-The theoretical component will be assessed by a final exam worth 30% and a number of tests during the semester worth together 20%.
 The practical component will be assessed by

 - 5% of the course: Participation in lectures and office hours as well as asking, discussing, and answering questions on the [discussion forum](https://groups.google.com/forum/#!forum/chapman-programming-languages-2020).